 Headhunters are often hired by a company to fill one particular, hard-to-fill position.
 When that role is filled, the headhunter may or may not work with that client again.
 Headhunters work on a contingency basis and often have a greater incentive to find jobs for their clients.
 They are incentivized differently and paid by either the company or the job seeker looking for work.

 Recruiters tend to hire for many different roles all at once, often with overlap in the skills required.
 Recruiters typically have a broad industry specialty, such as technology, finance, human resources, or engineering.
-Recruiters usually have more extensive networks than headhunters who tend to be self-employed consultants who take on jobs on a case by case basis.
+When comparing the resources of a headhunter vs recruiter, recruiters usually have more extensive networks than headhunters who tend to be self-employed consultants who take on jobs on a case by case basis.

-Whether you’re looking to fill a brand new position or replacing an employee, recruiters, like Sparks Group, work as a strategic partner with companies to help provide additional resources and execute some of the key steps throughout the hiring process.
+Whether you’re looking to fill a brand new position or replacing an employee, recruiters from Sparks Group work as a strategic partner with companies to help provide additional resources and execute some of the key steps throughout the hiring process.

 Staffing companies and recruiters often work to vet candidates and make sure they are a good fit, both technically and in the overall company culture, before sending the candidate on for an interview.